Shut Up, Sit Down!

 Some nights I sound like the imitation Howard Stern does of his father yelling at him as a child, “Shut up, sit down!!”.
 Getting my children to sit still, butt completely on the seat, feet down and using their utensils properly has been WAY more difficult than getting them to actually eat the food.
 How they can get distracted or start arguing even for a few minutes with a plate full of hot food in front of them is beyond me.
 I have the opposite problem, the minute that plate hits the table you would think I haven’t eaten in days and I barely come up for air.
 At some point during the meal, the phrases “butt on the seat, please”, “napkin on your lap”, or my all-time favorite, “would you sit down!” have become automatic responses (press #1 for sit in your seat….).
 At least at every meal after grace the kids will add “…and god bless the cook!”.
 Still frustrated, Mike happens to go on a business golf trip where each team is paired with a professional golfer.
 At breakfast, Mike looks over at the (famous) Pro who is sitting with his wife and small children looking quite perfect.
 Upon listening more carefully, Mike overhears him say to his kids, “Would you sit down!!
 Stop that!!
 Get your butt…”.
 We’re all in the same boat afterall.

-Chili Macaroni: This recipe is so quick and easy and flexible too.
+Chili Macaroni: If you want to eat more plant-based but just aren’t ready to go 100% yet.
+Only 1 pound of meat makes a huge pot when you add lots of vegetables.
+Try this quick and easy recipe that is also flexible with ingredients.
 Add more or less spices, veggies and beans according to taste.
 It tastes better the longer it sits but can also be ready in about 30 minutes.
-You can make enough for 4 or 40, just ask my Aunt Peggy!
+You can make enough for 4 or 40!

-- Drizzle a little olive oil in a large dutch oven pot and cook 1-1 1/2 pounds of ground beef or turkey.
-Add sprinkle of garlic powder and chop up until cook through.
+- Drizzle a little olive oil in a large dutch oven pot and cook 1 pound of ground turkey.
+Add sprinkle of onion powder and garlic powder and chop up until cooked through.
 Drain if needed and set meat aside.

-- Heat a little olive in the pot and cook 1 small chopped onion and about 1 – 1 1/2 cups of veggies (mushrooms, carrots, sweet peppers, corn) until softened.
+- Heat a little olive in the pot and cook 1 small chopped onion and about 1 – 1 1/2 cups of veggies adding the most firm first (carrots, sweet peppers, zucchini, mushrooms, frozen corn) until softened.

 - Add 1 teaspoon of salt and 1/2 tsp of Pepper.